-I asked people at AWS about tricks to speed up AWS S3 transfer speeds.
+I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 Amazon S3 .